paalvibe/methodius/README.md

 methodius.core=> (require 'datomic.api)
 nil
-;; a basic in memory datomic database, called 'methodius' methodius.core=> (def uri "datomic:mem://methodius")
+;; a basic in memory datomic database, called 'methodius' ;; alternative is dev which is local durable storage (as opposed to mem) methodius.core=> (def uri "datomic:mem://methodius")
 #'methodius.core/uri
 ;; ... is created